The Latrobe Health Assembly is investigating development of a social prescribing model, designed to meet the needs of Latrobe City residents.

+People present to a GP’s clinic for a number of different reasons, not all of which are clinical.
 Many individuals present to their GP’s with health issues that are essentially a social or welfare problem.
-Social prescribing recognises people’s health is determined primarily by a range of social, economic and environmental factors.
-GP’s may only have a limited and short term impact with traditional clinical means.
-Social prescribing, is a way that enables clinical professionals to refer people to a range of local, non-clinical services.
+In these cases, a GP may only have a limited and short term impact with traditional clinical means.
+Social prescribing, sometimes referred to as community referral,